DevKarenC/100-days-of-code/README.md

 **Today's Progress** 😎

-- [x] Learn about ES6 Modules
+- [x] Learn about the JS Module Pattern
 - [x] JavaScript30 Day 5 (Flex Panels Image Gallery)
 - [x] Start the Tic-tac-toe Project using modules

-**Thoughts**: Learning about ES6 modules was great, since they are a practical way to make my code organized, reusable, and isolated.
+**Thoughts**: Learning about the JavaScript module pattern was great, since they are a practical way to make my code organized, reusable, and isolated.
 The best way to practice something new is to actually use it, so I started working on the Tic-tac-toe project where I thought about how to break down different pieces before I started writing code.
 Since I am putting more thought into how I structure my code, it is taking me longer to craft each line of code.
 It's all part of the learning process!
-On another note, the Odin Project (TOP) is great, and I think one way to fully utilize it is to make sure that I am learning from newer resources.
-After realizing that some articles and videos suggested by TOP are from 2015 (which is the year when ES6 came out, but I'm sure it took people some time to adapt), I looked for resources that incorporated ES6 and more modern JavaScript and learned from those instead.
+On another note, the Odin Project (TOP) is great, and I think one way to fully utilize it is to make sure that I am learning from other resources.
+After realizing that some articles and videos suggested by TOP are from 2015 (which is the year when ES6 came out, but I'm sure it took people some time to adapt), I looked for resources that incorporated ES6 and more modern JavaScript and learned from those as well.
 Wes Bos' JavaScript30 is great as always, and spending ~30 minutes to independently try and achieve the desired outcomes help me learn better rather than just watching the video and copying his code (unless I am totally lost - then I learn from the expert 😅)

 **What I Learned 💡**

-- [x] ES6 Modules
+- [x] JS Module Pattern
 - [x] How to organize HTML/CSS code
 - [x] flex property for the flexbox, translateY property, cubic-bezier... all the cool CSS knowledge!
 - [x] JS classList.toggle() method instead of using if-else